 Dr. Milad Alucozai is an Afghan-American neuroscientist, entrepreneur, biotech executive, and global investor with nearly two decades of experience in deep tech, primarily in life sciences.
 He pushes the boundaries of bioengineering and computational advancements, integrating machine learning and artificial intelligence into biology and medicine.
 With a strong commitment to commercializing transformative technologies and fostering startup ecosystems worldwide, he is a thought leader and mentor for entrepreneurs through organizations like Creative Destruction Lab and the Wyss Institute at Harvard University.

 Currently, Milad is the head of Bio and Deep Tech at BoxOne Ventures, where he spearheads the firm’s investments in early-stage companies with breakthrough scientific ideas.
 With nearly 80 early-stage investments, they are recognized as one of North America’s most active venture firms.
-He is also a Venture Partner at Entrepreneur First, a global fund that has built over 500 companies from scratch with an enterprise value of $10bn.
+He was formerly a Venture Partner at Entrepreneur First, a global fund that has built over 500 companies from scratch with an enterprise value of $10bn.
 He supports founders with strategy, scaling, business development, securing growth capital, and leadership training, often being their first investor and guiding them from startup inception to IPOs or acquisitions.

-Milad serves as a Fellow in Healthcare Engineering at the Regenstrief Center.
+Milad serves as a Senior Fellow in Healthcare Engineering at the Regenstrief Center.
 In 2020, he served as an External Advisor to AstraZeneca.
 He was recognized as a National Science Foundation Scholar and Macklin Fellow at Johns Hopkins Medicine.
 He graduated Phi Beta Kappa with a degree in Neuroscience from Purdue University’s Honors Program.
 As a George J. Mitchell Scholar, he completed his master’s in Immunology and earned his doctorate from the Richard M. Fairbanks School of Public Health.